 Recently, a patient came into my office for a consultation about a body contouring operation.
-She was concerned about back pain after a tummy tuck as she had read that it can be a problem.
+She was concerned about back pain after a tummy tuck, as she had read that it could be a problem.
 Unfortunately, she ended up choosing another surgeon to perform her tummy tuck operation, one who claimed to have a special technique to prevent resulting back pain.
-If your back pain is a result of a sports injury, then you may need to seek Sports Medicine Injury Therapy.

 Why unfortunately?
-Because I know through tummy tuck surgical experience and research at my NYC practice that the only way to guarantee zero back pain after a tummy tuck is to perform a subpar operation.
+Because I know through tummy tuck surgical experience and research at my NYC practice that the only way to guarantee zero lower back pain after tummy tuck surgery is to perform a subpar operation.
 Let me explain.

 The Anatomy of a Tummy Tuck